pyca/cryptography/docs/development/test-vectors.rst

   a ``policyConstraints`` extension with a ``requireExplicitPolicy`` value.
 * ``freshestcrl.pem`` - A self-signed certificate containing a ``freshestCRL``
   extension.
+* ``sia.pem`` - An RSA 2048 bit self-signed certificate containing a subject
+  information access extension with both a CA repository entry and a custom OID entry.
 * ``ca/ca.pem`` - A self-signed certificate with ``basicConstraints`` set to true.
 Its private key is ``ca/ca_key.pem``.
 This certificate is encoded in several of the PKCS12 custom vectors.